For information on:

 If you wish to find out more information or contact us about a non-urgent plant health issue, please email Plant Health at SASA.
-For plant health inspections, refer to the section below relating to the Horticulture and Marketing Unit.
+For plant health inspections or urgent enquiries, refer to the section below relating to the Horticulture and Marketing Unit.

 PLANT HEALTH ADVICE

 SASA provides scientific, technical and policy advice to the Scottish Government on:

 - the implementation of plant health legislation;